How to build financial resilience

 • preparing by building reserves or managing low reserves with flexible costs

-• adapting costs to ensure full cost recovery and refining overarching business models
+• adapting costs to ensure full cost recovery and refining our business models

 • responding in good time with clear and simple forward looking indicators